Facebook Pixel How to Work With Aspect Ratios in Landscape Photography

 Composition is often the difference between a good landscape photograph and a great landscape photograph.
-There are oft-quoted rules that we all try to adhere to and break in equal measure (the rule of thirds, leading lines, golden spiral, etc.), yet when considering what we are trying to capture, we don’t always think about the frame itself.
+There are oft-quoted rules that we all try to adhere to and break in equal measure (the rule of thirds, leading lines, golden spiral, etc.), and these can be effective – but we don’t always think about the frame itself.

 The aspect ratio of a photograph can make or break the composition by either emphasizing the subject and removing distractions, or by putting the whole scene off-balance.
-When looking through the viewfinder, about to press the shutter, it’s a good idea to try and envisage the final shot, including the aspect ratio, in order to optimize your composition.
+When looking through the viewfinder, it’s a good idea to try and visualize the final shot, including the aspect ratio, in order to optimize your composition.
 Too often, the aspect ratio is an afterthought, applied during post-processing to correct for poor compositional choice.

 But how does each aspect ratio impact compositions in landscape photography?